shane3102/illchess/README.md

 ### 1.2 Additional info

-In order to ensure that events shared between application services are received the inbox and outbox patterns are used.
+In order to ensure that events shared between application services are received, inbox and outbox patterns are used.
 The implementation of patterns was accomplished by using following library: [inbox-outbox](https://github.com/shane3102/inbox-outbox)